What is Quinoa?

 Quinoa [pronounced KEEN-wa] is a gluten-free, high-protein superfood.
 It is an edible seed that comes from the plant Chenopodium quinoa.
 Although quinoa is actually a seed, it is considered a whole grain.

 In terms of appearance, quinoa seeds are small and round.
 The color varies between black, red, yellow, and white.
-At harvest, quinoa seeds are coated in natural chemicals called saponins, which act like bitter-tasting pesticides.
+At harvest, seeds are coated in natural chemicals called saponins, which act like bitter-tasting pesticides.
 The seeds are then processed to remove this coating.
-When it comes to taste, quinoa is firm in texture and has a nutty flavor.
+When it comes to taste, the grain is firm in texture and has a nutty flavor.

 Quinoa’s popularity stems from its high nutritional value and its ability to grow under harsh conditions.
 It also suits a variety of diets, including gluten-free and plant-based diets.